IHE/RAD.IRA/input/pagecontent/rad-x5.md

 **Figure 2:3.X5.4-1: Interaction Diagram**

 #### 2:3.X5.4.1 Update Report Content Request Message
-The Sender sends an event to the Manager to add, update or remove content relevant to an existing report context.
+The Sender sends an event to the Manager to add, change or remove content relevant to an existing report context.
 The Sender shall support sending such messages to more than one Manager.

 The Manager shall support handling such messages from more than one Sender.

 ##### 2:3.X5.4.1.1 Trigger Events

-The Sender determines new content should be added, existing content should be updated, or existing content should be removed for a report context.
+The Sender determines new content should be added, existing content should be changed, or existing content should be removed from a report context.

 ##### 2:3.X5.4.1.2 Message Semantics